-Linus Torvalds, creator of the Linux kernel, and Linus Sebastian, creator of the YouTube channel Linus Tech Tips, collaborated on a video in which they attempted to build the perfect Linux PC, discussing component selection, kernel development, and Torvalds' hobbies along the way.
+Linus Torvalds, creator of the kernel Linux, and Linus Sebastian, the author of the YouTube channel Linus Tech Tips, made a joint video in which they tried to build the perfect PC for Linux, while discussing the choice of components and talking about kernel development and Torvalds' hobbies.

 Source: opennet.ru